stoolball-england/stoolball-org-uk/Documentation/GettingStarted.md

 ```

 You can now use `View > Command Palette > IIS Express: Start Website` to open the Umbraco back office.

-## Starting a new feature or fix

-Run `.\Scripts\Pull-UmbracoCloud.ps1` to pull changes from Umbraco Cloud into `master` before starting new work.

-Always work on a feature branch named `feature/xxx` or `fix/xxx` based off of `master`.

-## Merge into `master` and push to Umbraco Cloud

-Run `.\Scripts\Pull-UmbracoCloud.ps1` again to pull changes from Umbraco Cloud before merging into `master`.

-The pull from Umbraco Cloud always gets committed to `master`, so the changes should be there before you merge yours in.
-This should avoid the remote changes overwriting yours.

-You can merge `master` into your `feature/xxx` or `fix/xxx` branch if required.

-Once your branch is merged into `master` run `.\Scripts\Push-UmbracoCloud.ps1` to push your changes.
-This should keep the remote up-to-date and minimise conflicts.

 ## Managing secrets in config files